MERKLE-TREE

 Interfaces

-The interface for a Merkle tree typically requires two types of APIs:
+The interface for a Merkle tree typically require the following API:

 We also typically want to be able to obtain proofs for existing data blocks, and check blocks along with their proofs against a root.
 The interface is described in Listing 2.
 We avoid going into actual algorithms here as those are already specified in the reference implementations.